stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 4. Global tension

-   * `Tension_MIG(m_U)` remains high for long stretches, with sharp spikes aligned with crises such as multi country conflicts, sudden environmental shocks, or rapid institutional breakdowns.
+   * `Tension_MIG(m_U; e_MIG)` remains high for long stretches, with sharp spikes aligned with crises such as multi country conflicts, sudden environmental shocks, or rapid institutional breakdowns.

 ### 5.3 Interpretive note

 World S and World U are templates for observable patterns in the state space `M_reg` under different regimes.
 They do not specify how the states are generated from micro level decisions or policies.
 Their purpose is to provide:

-* a structured vocabulary for distinguishing stable and unstable migration regimes, and
+* a structured vocabulary for distinguishing stable and unstable migration regimes,
 * a test bed for encodings of `Tension_MIG` that should, in principle, separate S type regimes from U type regimes.

 ---